 Our solicitors pride themselves on their high success rate, client satisfaction, and integrity.
 In addition, they ensure the claims process is as simple and as trouble-free as possible, allowing you to focus on recovering from the injury while they do the hard work.

 As well as this, we can offer the following benefits:

 - Highly qualified representatives in every necessary field.

 - Representatives who all have years of experience in the legal trade.

-- We offer a free, no obligation consultancy session to discuss your claim.
+- A free, no-obligation consultancy session to discuss your claim.

-- We can arrange an appointment for you to visit a local doctor and ensure you’re correctly diagnosed.
+- Arrange an appointment for you to visit a local doctor and ensure you’re correctly diagnosed.

-Being injured in a car accident can be difficult, especially if you are the passenger.
-However, there are ways in which you can seek compensation for your injury.
+If you would like to know more about passenger compensation or passenger car accident claims, passenger payouts our advisors are here to help.
 When you are ready to file your claim, you can reach out to us to get your claim started.
-To do this, either call 0800 073 8804 or fill out the form on our website.
+To do this, either call 0800 073 8804 or fill out the online form on our website.
 You could be speaking to one of our representatives in no time at all.

 Find out how much you could claim for whiplash with this passenger whiplash claim calculator page.